 “No legacy is so rich as honesty,” wrote William Shakespeare in his tragedy-comedy All’s Well That Ends Well.
 But, how do you create such a legacy?
 It cannot be achieved by following a pattern.
-It requires something far more time-consuming, complex and mystical than a paper doll chain merely cut from folded paper and dotted lines.
-A legacy of honesty requires a commitment to worship, Scripture and prayer.
-These things drive us below the thin paper surface of our days, to a richer, less self-centered life; a life defined by belief in the eternal shore, the Elysian Field.
+It requires something far more time-consuming, complex, and mystical than a paper doll chain merely cut from folded paper and dotted lines.
+A legacy of honesty requires a commitment to worship, Scripture, and prayer.
+These things drive us below the thin paper surface of our days, to a richer, less self-centered life; a life defined by a belief in the eternal shore, the Elysian Field.

 This kind of life is living in the Spirit, not in the flesh, which is only possible through gifts born of and given by the Triune God.
 When we live in the Spirit we answer the call of freedom, which is love.
-As Paul the Apostle wrote in Galatians 5:13-15,
+As Paul, the Apostle wrote in Galatians 5:13-15,

 For you were called to freedom, brothers.
 Only do not use your freedom as an opportunity for the flesh, but through love reserve one another.
 For the whole law is fulfilled in one word: ‘You shall love your neighbor as yourself.’
 But if you bite and devour one another, watch out that you are not consumed by one another.”

 Everywhere I go, whether in real life or online, I witness this great withholding of Love.
 As if at any moment we could not all be wiped from the face of the earth in some mass shooting or creeping cancer.
 We live as if we are going to go on forever in this world.
 As if our days are not numbered.
 As if the woman accepting our bags of junk at the Goodwill Donation Center, is not fully human and fully present in our day.
 As if she is not part of your destiny.
-You can choose to ignore her or you can choose to embrace her as the angel she may well be.
-Perhaps you are her angel and she is half demon, and you have brought your junk to bring your Light.
+You can choose to ignore her or you can choose to embrace her like the angel she may well be.
+Perhaps you are her angel and she is half-demon, and you have brought your junk to bring your Light.

 This is how my mother lived.
-Her life was singspiration, and the interactions she had with store clerks, cashiers, mechanics and neighbors were Spirit-filled.
+Her life was singspiration, and the interactions she had with store clerks, cashiers, mechanics, and neighbors were Spirit-filled.
 They changed the course of the entire world, for one whisper of Love can breathe hope into another day and the ripples of peace go on forever and multiply like loaves and fishes that feed the world.

 Likewise, our great withholding is a tragedy.
-We withhold celebration, validation, acceptance from friends, family and acquaintances.
+We withhold celebration, validation, acceptance from friends, family, and acquaintances.
 We pander to people of influence, using the currency God has given us to get what we want instead of giving others what they need.
-Daily, I am astonished not only by the self-centeredness of people, but the short-sightedness of myself.
-I know all these things to be true, and still I squander my life in petty pursuits and squabbles and worthless competition.
+Daily, I am astonished not only by the self-centeredness of people but the short-sightedness of myself.
+I know all these things to be true, and still, I squander my life in petty pursuits and squabbles and worthless competition.

 It’s no way to live a life that could at any moment end and be forgotten, by most, if not all.